-- i) Phillack and north east of Hayle and Riviere Towans; - ii) Angarrack and the east of Hayle and Marsh Lane employment area; and - iii) Foundry and developments to the south and west. - iv) Proposals for development will only be supported where they: - v) are for measures to prevent coastal erosion or flooding; or,
+- i) Phillack and north east of Hayle and Riviere Towans; - ii) Angarrack and the east of Hayle and Marsh Lane employment area; and - iii) Foundry and developments to the south and west.

+Proposals for development will only be supported where they:

+i) are for measures to prevent coastal erosion or flooding; or,

-37 See http://np.hayle.net/wp-ads/2013/10/Hayle-Heritage-and-Character-Assessment-HR-160512.pdf
+33 See http://np.hayle.net/wp-ads/2013/10/Hayle-Heritage-and-Character-Assessment-HR-160512.pdf

-- vi) propose improvements to access to the countryside; or, - vii) are for essential agricultural uses; and, - viii) do not compromise the visual openness and landscape character of the gap; and, - ix) do not compromise the character or setting of important international, national and local heritage assets.
+- ii) propose improvements to access to the countryside; or, - iii) are for essential agricultural uses; and, - iv) do not compromise the visual openness and landscape character of the gap; and, - v) do not compromise the character or setting of important international, national and local heritage assets.